-You can avoid factory farmed meat, dairy, and eggs by shopping at farmers markets or buying directly from small family farms.
-Ask the farmers how their animals are raised and if they will allow you to visit.
+You can avoid factory-farmed meat, dairy, and eggs by shopping at farmers markets or buying directly from small family farms.
+Ask the farmers how their animals are raised and whether you can visit the farm.

 If you shop at a supermarket, ask the manager to stock food from pasture-raised or free-range animals and products certified to meet higher animal welfare standards.
 Use customer comment cards and helplines to tell food retailers you care about the welfare of farm animals.
 And beware of the claim “natural,” which has no relevance to how the animals were treated.

-You can identify higher-welfare foods by looking for these food certification logos on packages:
+You can identify foods with the highest animal welfare standards by looking for these food certification logos on packages: